peteruhnak/git-migration/README.md

 Utility to migrate code from SmalltalkHub (or any MCZ-based repo) to Git

 **WARNING**
-> This project is experimental, so use it at your own risk.
-Although it is not going to break your (SmalltalkHub) project, it is possible that an error will be discovered and you will have to redo the migration.
+> This tool has been successfully used by several people, but remains experimental.
+It is your responsibility to verify that the result is what you expected.

 **NOTE**